bagilevi/bs-decimal/README.md

 # bs-decimal

-Decimal number functions for ReasonML.
+Decimal number functions for ReasonML - experimental stage

+Decimals are represented as a tuple of mantissa and exponent, both `int`.
+It supports basic mathematical operations and conversion to and from string.

 ## Installation